Amir-tech-dev/stage/README.md

 - OSS 120B pipeline: PPStructureV3 OCR -> text extraction -> Ollama (GPT-OSS) -> JSON
 - Llama 4 Scout pipeline: image(s) -> Groq vision model -> JSON

+NB: you can execute this program in your machine , tho since the json schema is based on NAFTAL invoices key informations , i included a demo directory containing a demo invoice to test the app .

 ## Features

 - Upload PDF or image invoices